My Top Tips for Planning a Safari in Amboseli National Park in Kenya

 A safari in Amboseli National Park should be added to your bucket list, let me explain why this less-crowded National Park is worth visiting.

-2 thoughts on “Why you should go on a Safari in Amboseli National Park in Kenya
+2 thoughts on “My Top Tips for Planning a Safari in Amboseli National Park in Kenya

 1. Amboseli is home to the few world’s remaining big Tuskers.
 Visiting is one way of ensuring that there protection continues.